Orlando Metro Drug Habits & Health Services

 The path to addiction recovery can appear daunting at first, but with the right mindset, treatment, and support, it is absolutely possible.
 Millions of people who have struggled with substance use disorders are currently living fulfilling lives in recovery.
 Read on to learn about substance abuse in the Orlando region and the resources nearby for addiction treatment.

-Substance Abuse Statistics in Orlando, FL
+Substance Misuse Statistics in Orlando, FL

-20 percent of the city’s population is below the poverty level.1 Located in central Florida, Orlando is in Orange County, and it is in an at-risk area for drug trafficking and smuggling.
+15% of the city’s population is below the poverty level.1 Located in central Florida, Orlando is in Orange County, and it is in an at-risk area for drug trafficking and smuggling.
 The United States Department of Justice (DOJ) places Orlando inside the Central Florida High Intensity Drug Trafficking Area (HIDTA), which includes the counties of Orange, Seminole, Osceola, Polk, Volusia, Pinellas, and Hillsborough.2 Orlando may be a shipment hub for cash and drugs, especially marijuana coming from Mexico.3 Controlled prescription drug trafficking, diversion, and abuse, as well as cocaine use, are also concerns in this region of Central Florida.4

 The Rise and Fall of Pill Mills